-In his first book of Public Relations Research (2002), Don Stacks explains that experiments are "the only way that we can definitely evaluate whether something actually causes a change in something else" (p.
+In his first book of Public Relations Research (2002), Don Stacks explain that experiments are "the only way that we can definitely test whether something actually causes a change in something else" (p.
 196).

-Experiments are a kind of quantitative research where one examines causal relationship types of questions.
+Experiments are kind of quantitative research where one examines causal relationship type of questions.
 The experimental design prescribes "how participants are allocated to the different groups in an experiment."
-The diverse types of experimental designs include repeated measures, independent groups, and matched pairs.
+The different types of experimental designs include repeated measures, independent groups and matched pairs.
 Another concept we come across is the control group.
-This comprises participants in the group who are excluded from the experiment treatment and serve only as comparative entities.
+This comprises of participant in the group who are excluded from the experiment treatment and serve only as comparative entities.